thesushilsharma/TokenScout/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests with your improvements or bug fixes.
+You can fix the repository and submit pull requests with improvements or bug fixes.
 We welcome contributions from the community!

 ## License